Dedicated to Creating Healthier Communities

 We’re your partner in health, offering a wide variety of services that care for the mind, body and spirit.

 If you have heart disease or problems with blood circulation, you may need anticoagulation, or blood-thinning, medications.
-At CHI Franciscan, you’ll find personalized outpatient therapy at our anticoagulation clinics throughout the Puget Sound.
+At Virginia Mason Franciscan Health, you’ll find personalized outpatient therapy at our anticoagulation clinics throughout the Puget Sound.

 What is anticoagulation therapy?